Universal Distances for Extended Persistence: Contrasting Bottleneck and Interleaving Distances

 \subsection{Acknowledgements}

-This research is supported in part by the DFG Collaborative Research Center TRR 109 \emph{Discretization in Geometry and Dynamics}.
-The third author thanks Justin Curry for useful discussions on the analogues to the Eilenberg--Steenrod axioms for a homology theory stated in \cref{sec:props}.
-The Haskell library \href{https://diagrams.github.io/}{\texttt{diagrams}} has been indispensable for creating several of the graphics in this document.
+This research has been partially supported by the DFG Collaborative Research Center SFB/TRR 109 \emph{Discretization in Geometry and Dynamics}.
+BF thanks Justin Curry for useful discussions on the analogues to the Eilenberg--Steenrod axioms for a homology theory stated in \cref{sec:props}.
+BF thanks the authors of the Haskell library \href{https://diagrams.github.io/}{\texttt{diagrams}}, which has been indispensable for creating several of the graphics in this document.